bayerf42/Lox68k/doc/lox68k.md

 ### Lox compiled for the 68008 kit in ROM
-It is burnt into ROM (together with the Monitor 4.7) and can [utilize the entire RAM for data](memorymap.md#ROM) and the kit's hardware like LCD, keyboard, sound, and terminal communication via the serial port.
+It is burnt into ROM (together with the Monitor code) and can [utilize the entire RAM for data](memorymap.md#ROM) and the kit's hardware like LCD, keyboard, sound, and terminal communication via the serial port.